 So far, so good.
 But the first inclusion criteria is the most difficult requirement for this study.
 The original diagnosis of EPM must be supported by testing and other diagnostic testing as needed.
 The FDA set the standard as CSF analysis to support the original diagnosis.
 After bioassay for antibodies in the CSF the horse must have received a full course of an FDA approved treatment, per label instructions: dose, duration, and frequency, no loading doses or multiple treatments.
 Treatment must be what the sponsor intended when they licensed their treatment.
 Treatment must be within 90 days of enrollment.
 At the end of the FDA approved treatment, if signs (minimum Grade 2) are present, then the horse will qualify for this study.
 Also, if within 90 days the horse “relapses” with a Grade 2 deficit, then the horse will qualify for the study.

 We recognize that CSF taps are not generally obtained in the field and most veterinarians test serum, or don’t test at all.
-We strongly hold that testing allows the selection of the correct treatment although we believe that that can be accomplished by serum testing.
+We strongly hold that testing allows the selection of the correct treatment and can be accomplished by serum testing.
 Hopefully data from this study will support that rationale, CSF taps aren’t the best criteria to determine a horse that will respond to treatment.

 However, until there is a paradigm shift at FDA, we provide a CE course (3 credits) and teach a technique to obtain a CSF tap, in the field, in a standing horse.
 Field sedation techniques, using drugs most veterinarians have on hand, allow a veterinarian to get a CSF sample from the neck.
 With a bit of practice, the tap can be obtained in a couple of minutes.
 You can email us for the link or go to the Learn More tab and copy the link from the slide presentation that describes Pathogenes CE program.

 We will continue to use models that advance our ideas because idea-modeling will result in more treatment options for horses and their caretakers.
-Our non-placebo studies gather potential clinical benefit data from a large number of horses.
-Often these studies refine ideas and present new angles that may not have been considered.
 For example we learned about the effect Sarcocystis fayeri, a common protozoal infection in horses, can have on neuromuscular disease.
 Another example is the presence of autoimmune disease in horses, when treated early the horse can have several more years of useful life.
 A limited enrollment, placebo controlled study gathers statistical data.
 After the “reasonable expectation” of clinical benefit study a conditional license is issued and a larger field effectiveness study is conducted.

 We are far from finished and need your to help in these studies if new equine treatments are desired in the pipeline.
 From idea to models to field use, it’s expensive and time consuming.
 It’s highly rewarding.
 This is our commitment to the horse community and any part you can play is appreciated.